Select from Tables

 The Airport extension enables DuckDB to query remote data using standard SELECT statements.
-It integrates with Arrow Flight to either stream data or return the data’s location.
-Optionally, the Arrow Flight server may filter results before returning them using the query’s predicates.
+Through Arrow Flight integration, data can be either streamed directly or accessed via returned locations (such as URLs to Parquet files).
+Arrow Flight servers may optionally filter results server-side using query predicates before returning data.

 Example